metonym/svelte-typeahead/README.md

 ### Basic

 Pass an array of objects to the `data` prop.
-Use the `extractor` to specify the key value to search on.
+Use the `extractor` prop to specify the value to search on.

 ```svelte
 <script>